Surrogate Representation Inference for Text and Image Annotations: Theoretical Results

 \begin{lemma}[Characterization of the observed data influence function] Any observed influence function $Q$ and any full data influence function $Q^F$ must satisfy

 \end{lemma}

 \begin{proof} This proof goes analogous to that of Lemma 2 in \cite{zhou2024causal}.
 Let $G_{S_i}(\cdot)$ be a coarsening operator with coarsening variable $S_i$, which just means that

-and $Q = Q(S_i, T_i, \bY_i, G_{S_i}(\tilde L^{(1)}_i, \tilde L^{(2)}_i))$ be any observed data influence function.
+and $Q = Q(S_i, T_i, \bY_i, \bZ_i, G_{S_i}(\tilde L^{(1)}_i, \tilde L^{(2)}_i))$ be any observed data influence function.
 Then, $Q$ must satisfy the following \citep{tsiatis_semiparametric_2006, ichimura_influence_2022}:

 where $U^F$ is the full data oracle score (see Chapter 7 of \citealt{tsiatis_semiparametric_2006} for the theoretical details of the observed data score function).
-Similarly, for the full data influence function, denoted as $Q^F$, we also have
+Similarly, for the full data influence function, denoted as $Q^F$, I also have